Coalyni34/HuskyBrowser/README.md

 Husky Browser has made by C#, WinForms .NET Framework.
 Packages, which I'm using for development:
 1. CefShrap.WinForms https://github.com/cefsharp/CefSharp (for working with Browser)
 2. Knapcode.TorSharp https://github.com/joelverhagen/TorSharp (for working with TOR)
-3. MonoTorrenе https://github.com/alanmcgovern/monotorrent (for working with Torrents, P2P etc.)
+3. MonoTorrent https://github.com/alanmcgovern/monotorrent (for working with Torrents, P2P etc.)
 4. MaterialSkin.2 https://github.com/IgnaceMaes/MaterialSkin (for working with simple google-like design)
 There is my own package for working with browser "WorkingWithBrowserProperties".
 It contains other folders for management of browser part (like bookmarks or history).
 I won't explain how they work here cause I have comments in my code